open-telemetry/oteps/text/0148-sampling-probability.md

 the first sample from those spans with attribute `A=1` and the second sample from those spans with attribute `B=2`.
-Any span that has both of these properties is eligible to be selected for both samples, in which case it will have two non-zero adjusted counts.
+Any span that has both of these properties is eligible to be selected for both samples, in which case one event could have two non-zero adjusted counts (e.g., `sampling.by_a.adjusted_count` and `sampling.by_b.adjusted_count`).

 ## Examples

+In all of these examples, the use of probability sampling leads to an attribute like `sampling.sampler_name.adjusted_count`.
+Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the population of events, at a basic level, without knowing details about the sampling configuration.

 ### Span sampling

-#### Sample Spans to Counter Metric
+#### Sample spans to Counter Metric

 For every span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.

-Logically spaking, this processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, at the start time of the span.
+This processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, logically effective at the start or end time of the span.

-#### Sample Spans to Histogram Metric
+#### Sample spans to Histogram Metric

 For every span it receives, the example processor will synthesize metric data as though a Histogram instrument named `S.duration` for